xaur/decred-news/journal-template.md

 ## Ecosystem

 { _Hint: "Ecosystem" is about new units of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors, investors.
 It is more about user-facing services, businesses, and wider adoption, while Network is more about the backbone.
-Use bullets or paragraphs, whatever looks best._ }
+Use bullets or paragraphs, whatever looks best._

-{ _Find news in these sources:_
+_Harvest news from these sources:_

 - https://github.com/decred/dcrwebapi/commits/master (changes to the VSP list)
 - https://github.com/decred/dcrwebapi/pulls (new VSPs under review)